blparker/learn-linear-algebra/_guides/Vectors.md

 title: Vectors
 permalink: /guides/vectors
 ---
 ## Introduction

 Hi there!
 Welcome to the guide on vectors!

 Vectors are a very important concept in linear algebra and serve as a fundamental primitive.
-They are used in various ways all throughout linear algebra, calculus, physics, and many other domains.
+They are used in various ways throughout linear algebra, calculus, physics, and many other domains.
 As a result, introducing vectors serves as a logical starting point in our exploration of linear algebra.

-When talking about concepts, we tend to create symbols to represent these concepts.
-For instance, the words that we use every day are symbolic representation of concepts.
-Once we have symbols to represent concepts, it's easy to communicate and develop rules around the symbols.
-In fact, that's what an _algebra_ is.
-An algebra can be defined as the creation of a set of symbols and rules for manipulating these symbols.
-As it relates to linear algebra, vectors are such a symbol.

-**Vectors are simply a list of numbers that have specific meaning**.
+What are vectors? **Vectors are simply a list of numbers that have some meaning**.
 For example, in physics, velocity can be represented as a vector.
 In chemistry, the number of molecules composing a compound can be expressed as a vector.
-In sociology, the results of a survey can be expressed a vector.
-Let's see what a vector looks like:
+In sociology, the results of a survey can be expressed as a vector.
+Let's see an example of a vector consisting of 2 elements:

+$$\begin{bmatrix}5 \\ 2\end{bmatrix}$$

+Since a vector is just a list of numbers, it can contain any number of elements.
+More generally, we can express a vector with $i$ numbers as:

-$$\begin{bmatrix}v_1 \\ v_2 \\ \dots \\ v_i\end{bmatrix}$$
+$$\begin{bmatrix}v_1 \\ v_2 \\ \vdots \\ v_i\end{bmatrix}$$

 Where $v_1, v_2, \dots v_i$ are real numbers.
-As you can see, a vector is a just a list with a certain number of numbers.
-For example, here is a vector with 2 numbers:

-$$\begin{bmatrix}5 \\ 2\end{bmatrix}$$

-Vectors (and matrices as we'll see later) are represented as a list of numbers surrounded by square brackets.
-Each number in the vector is commonly called a **component** or **element**.
+Vectors (and matrices as we'll see later) are represented as a list of numbers surrounded by square brackets, and each number in the vector is commonly called a **component** or **element**.

+When it comes to thinking about vectors, we can reason about them in a couple of different ways: one, we can imagine a vector as being a point in space.
+From this perspective, we allow the components of the vector to make up the "axes" of the point.
+Second, we can think of a vector as something with a length and direction.
+Think of it as an arrow of sorts with a certain length and pointing off in some direction.
+Don't worry if this doesn't make sense—both will be covered below.

-## Visualizing a vector
+## Vectors as a point in space

+A common way to reason about a vector is by viewing it as a point in space.
+In this way, we allow the components of the vector to make up the dimensions of the point.
+For example, given the the following vector:

+$$\begin{bmatrix}2 \\ 1\end{bmatrix}$$

+We can say this is a 2-dimensional vector, with $x = 2$ and $y = 1$.
+Similarly, we can have a 3-dimensional vector:

+$$\begin{bmatrix}4 \\ 1 \\\ -2\end{bmatrix}$$

+With $x = 4$, $y = 1$, and $z = -1$.

-A common way to understand a concept like vectors is to visualize it somehow.
-We can easily visualize vectors by viewing them geometrically and plotting them in a coordinate system.
-For example, let's take the following vector:
+A benefit of this thinking is that it allows us to visualize vector by viewing them geometrically and plotting them in a coordinate system.
+For example, let's take the vector from above and visualize it:

-$$\begin{bmatrix}1 \\ 2\end{bmatrix}$$
+$$\begin{bmatrix}2 \\ 1\end{bmatrix}$$

-And try to visualize it.
-We can think about a vector geometrically by allowing the components to be a simple point in the coordinate system.
-Since the vector above has 2 components, we can visualize it in the X-Y plane by allowing the first component, `1`, to be the X-coordinate and the second component, `2`, to be the Y-coordinate:
+Since the vector above has 2 components, we can visualize it in the X-Y plane by allowing the first component, `2`, to be the X-coordinate and the second component, `1`, to be the Y-coordinate: